Unique financing and extended protection programs, built to meet your needs.Learn More

 Another perk of the extended service protection plan is that it offers you high-quality repairs on your equipment and engines.
 If there is an equipment failure or malfunction, you'll have to hire a mechanic to fix the problem.
 Not only can this be expensive, but there's no guarantee the mechanic will use the best parts to repair the problem.

 An extended protection plan guarantees your equipment will be repaired by factory-trained technicians replacing the same parts used during the original manufacturing process.
 Access to top-notch repairs will ultimately prolong the life of your equipment.
 This enables you to work without interruption for a longer period of time and enhances your return on investment.
 And longer-lasting equipment equals greater ROI.

 With greater access to additional long-term coverage and high-quality repairs, your equipment's resale value increases.

-Nearly three quarters of contractor client respondents to the Wells Fargo "2016 Construction Industry Forecast" expected their used equipment sales to increase or remain the same during the year.2 As companies gear up for equipment re-sales, it is important units are in the best condition possible.
-While this can be difficult to achieve, considering the gauntlet of dirty work your put your machines through on a typical day, the high-quality repairs and long-term coverage afforded by an extended service protection plan helps you obtain the best possible resale value for the equipment.
+As companies gear up for equipment re-sales, it is important units are in the best condition possible.
+While this can be difficult to achieve, considering the gauntlet of dirty work you put your machines through on a typical day, the high-quality repairs and long-term coverage afforded by an extended service protection plan helps you obtain the best possible resale value for the equipment.

 The extended protection plans offered by Cat Financial prolongs the coverage offered by a traditional standard factory warranty, guarantees high-quality repairs on your Cat® machines and power systems and can ultimately boost the equipment's resale value.
 With these benefits and more, you can better manage your risks and protect your small business's investments against the uncertainty and unpredictability typical of the construction industry.